kylian3003/rm_final_project/README.md

 Getting started:
 1. Put the repository on your PC by either downloading it as a compressed zip file or by typing 'git clone https://www.github.com/kylian3003/rm_final_project' into your Linux terminal.
-To use the program, you need any type of text file containing Tweets.
+2. To use the program, you need any type of text file containing Tweets.
 These Tweets need to each be on a separate line.
-The text file doesn't matter, as long as you can get the Tweets into the standard input, it works.
-The data I used was in archive files (.gz).
+The text file format doesn't matter, as long as you can get the Tweets into the standard input, it works.
+(The data I used was in archive files (.gz).)

 How to use:
 1. (You can skip this step if you only want to use one file) Make sure all the files/data you want to analyse is in the same folder.
 This way, all the files can be analysed at once, rather than one by one.